simov/markdown-viewer/README.md

 ## Local Files

 1. Navigate to `chrome://extensions`
+2. Click on the `DETAILS` button of Markdown Viewer
-2. Make sure that the `Allow access to file URLs` checkbox is checked for the Markdown Viewer extension
+3. Make sure that the `Allow access to file URLs` switch is turned on

 ![file-urls]